What Is 25 Of 9000

 Q: Why is it important to simplify fractions?

 A: Simplifying fractions makes them easier to understand and work with.
-It reduces the numbers to their lowest common terms, improving clarity and making calculations less cumbersome.
+So it reduces the numbers to their lowest common terms, improving clarity and making calculations less cumbersome.
 The simplified fraction 1/360 is easier to grasp than 25/9000.

 Q: How can I check my work when converting fractions to decimals?